Publishing

 Amy L. Bernstein

 Amy L. Bernstein writes award-winning, genre-crossing fiction, poetry, and nonfiction.
 Her most recent book is Wrangling the Doubt Monster: Fighting Fears, Finding Inspiration, a hybrid work for self-doubting creatives, shortlisted for the Eric Hoffer Grand Prize.
-Her fifth novel, Seed, is forthcoming from Running Wild Press.
+Her fifth novel, Tent City, is forthcoming from Running Wild Press.
 Amy is also a professional book coach, helping nonfiction writers to develop great books that land agents and publishers.
 She publishes Doubt Monster on Substack, exploring the joys and challenges of the creative life, and is a frequent guest on podcasts to discuss creativity.
 Learn more: www.amywrites.live.

 Host of 3 Events